pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 Even with better data, there is a second problem at inference time: the model's internal logic remains probabilistic.
 A large LLM predicts the next token, not the next true statement <d-cite key="sistla2025towards,miranda2025veribench"></d-cite>.
 Chain-of-Thought prompting helps us see its reasoning, but it does not guarantee that the reasoning is valid.
 The model can produce beautiful, step-by-step arguments that are subtly wrong.
 In high-stakes settings (e.g., medicine, law, mathematics), these “logical hallucinations” are unacceptable <d-cite key="huang2025survey,zhang2025siren"></d-cite>.

+**Theoretical Foundations: From Natural Language to Formal Logic**.
 The final step in the neuro-symbolic story is to apply the same translation machinery used for tools to the model's *reasoning itself*.

-#### Theoretical Foundations: From Natural Language to Formal Logic

 The core idea is simple: let the LLM reason in natural language, but verify its reasoning in a formal system as shown in Figure 4.
 Concretely, we translate the model's explanations into a symbolic language such as first-order logic or the tactic language of a proof assistant like Lean <d-cite key="Yang2023LeanDojo,lee2025symba,pan2023logic"></d-cite>.